-SEC Network has proven time and again that it is one of successful launches by a network in all of cable It placed the Southeastern Conference, its institutions and sports teams on an internage with brand recognition in every corner of ry and around the globe.
+EC Network has proven time and again that it is one of the most successful launches by a network in all of cable television.
+It placed the Southeastern Conference, its member institutions and sports teams on an international stage with brand recognition in every corner of the country and around the globe.

-the vision when the SEC and ESPN signed a 20ement through 2034 to create and operate a form network, which launched on Aug.
-14, network and its accompanying digital plat-Network+, carries SEC live events and pro-24/7.
+That was the vision when the SEC and ESPN signed a 20year agreement through 2034 to create and operate a multi-platform network, which launched on Aug.
+14, 2014.
+The network and its accompanying digital platform, SEC Network+, carries SEC live events and programming 24/7.

-enting the volume of network-produced pro-, all 14 schools built state-of-the-art control I purchased HD camera equipment to provide quality coverage for events that viewers have been accustomed to for years across ESPN networks.
+Complementing the volume of network-produced programming, all 14 schools built state-of-the-art control rooms and purchased HD camera equipment to provide the same quality coverage for events that viewers have been accustomed to for years across ESPN networks.